angghasanjaya/docker-starter/README.md

 ## How to use
 - Put your project directory into ct_app
 - rename it as "app" folder
-- run `docker-compose up --build` for first run
+- run `docker-compose up -d`

+### NOTES FOR WINDOWS USER.
+IMPORTANT!
+This project must be clone inside `C:\Users\yourusername` folder.
+If not, your project WILL NOT BE COPIED into your docker containers.